Shchastia

 The Luhansk Power Station, a large power plant built in the 1950s, is located north of Shchastia.
 The town of Shchastia is situated on the Donets river.
 During the 2014 pro-Russian unrest in Ukraine, the city became a key site of fighting, but remained under government control until the 2022 Russian invasion of Ukraine.
 After declaring its annexation of the region in 2022, Russia has claimed the city.

 History

-Imperial Russian and Soviet rule

-City on the map of Luhansk is identified by number "1".
+Early history

 The village of Shchastia was founded in 1754.

+During World War II, it was occupied by Germany from 1942 to 1943.

 In 1953, construction began on the Luhansk power station.
 Shchastia received town status in 1963.

 Russo-Ukrainian War

 War in Donbas

 In 2014, Shchastia was controlled by the separatist Luhansk People's Republic from late April 2014 until the Ukrainian Army retook the city on 14 June 2014.
 It was mainly retaken by the volunteer fighters of the Aidar Battalion who, according to Amnesty International, then with "virtually no oversight or control" committed acts of violent abuse towards civilians in Shchastia and nearby cities, as did the separatist forces.
 According to Shchastia residents, this behaviour continued until Aidar was incorporated into the Ukrainian Army in spring 2015.

 On 5 August 2014, a monument of Vladimir Lenin was removed from the city of Shchastia.